Hearing comes with challenges, especially as we age. Different people have diverse reactions to challenges with their hearing.

 Many leafy, dark greens, such as chard or kale, and most citrus fruits feature high levels of vitamin C. Kiwi, berries and papayas are other good options.

-Tea Tree Oils and Other Tips for Hearing Health at Home
+Tea Tree Oils & Other Home Hearing Remedies

 There is little clinical research to support at-home natural remedies for hearing loss reversal.
 However, many individuals report finding success with natural remedies for hearing loss mitigation.